EsMM27/Dental_Surgery/README.md

 when opening the project for first time or on a new machine you will require to "update-database" in the NuGet package manager this is done to create the database on your machine.
+## Usage
+You can import sample database from .DACPAC

 ## Commits
 all changes to be made through visual studio code,